 Quantity still has a huge influence on the outcome as it has been demonstrated time after time that more exercise, certainly above the minimum recommended daily amounts, invariably leads to better results.
 As long as exercise is not over done to the point of developing into a body dysmorphic disorder.
 Read more here: http://www.mayoclinic.org/diseases-conditions/body-dysmorphic-disorder/basics/definition/con-20029953

 Strength tip: Stretching Strength and flexibility training

 Stretching and strength training go hand in hand.
-Start your workout with a general full body warm up then move to a dynamic upper, mid or lower torso stretch and end up with your movement specific stretch.
+Start out your workout with a general full body warm up then move to a dynamic upper, mid, or lower torso stretch and end up with your movement specific stretch.

 Stretching a the end of your strength training session helps prepare your body for the next one.

 Click on Stretching tips and it will load up in an Adobe PDF.

 Keep training smart and strong, Danny M. O'Dell, M.A.
 CSCS*D